scnslabutsa/myhthelperEduContent/_episodes/ht2.md

 <!---title: What is hormone therapy for breast cancer and how does it work? <sup>1</sup><sup>,</sup><sup>2</sup>--->
 ---

-Hormone therapy (also called hormonal therapy, hormone treatment, or endocrine therapy) is systemic therapy.
-That means it reaches cancer cells anywhere in the body, not just the breasts.
-Hormone therapy is recommended for women with hormone receptor-positive (ER-positive and/or PR-positive) breast cancers, not for women with tumors that are hormone-negative.
+Breast cancer cells have receptors (proteins) that attach to estrogen and progesterone, which helps them grow.
+Treatments that stop these hormones from attaching to these receptors are called hormone therapy (also called hormonal therapy, hormone treatment, or endocrine therapy).
+This is systemic therapy, which means it reaches cancer cells anywhere in the body, not just the breasts.
+Hormone therapy is recommended for women with hormone receptor-positive (ER-positive and/or PR-positive) breast cancers, not for women with hormone-negative tumors.

 ***Breast Cancer Types***